namoricoo/alphasights-ruby-code-quiz/README.md

 Please collapse the log by date into an array of hashes containing one entry per day

 * Use Rspec for testing
 * Use Rubocop for Automatic Ruby code style checking tool.
  	Aims to enforce the community-driven Ruby Style Guide.
-*
+* We used test driven development to solve the problem.